 By Amy Santella, Store Manager of Catwalk Lenox

 My personal connection to Berkshire Humane Society started 15 years ago when I adopted my first cat.
 Then a year ago, I saw there were kittens and adopted one.
 When I went to pick her up, I ended up adopting her two brothers, too!
-I’m not sure if BHS thought I was crazy or crazy-awesome!
+I’m not sure if Berkshire Humane Society thought I was crazy or crazy-awesome!

 Before my grandmother passed, she told me that she wanted me to open my own store and sell her clothing and jewelry so that others could enjoy it.
 My family donated her collections to Catwalk, and each day while working, I know I am making her proud.
 My heart smiles when we sell a piece of her clothing.